umar-hussain-brainx/orders-export-app/AUTOMATION_README.md

 ### 4. Create Metaobject Definition
 Use the "Setup" tab in the AI Automation Dashboard to create the required metaobject type:
-- `ai_analysis`: Single metaobject that stores all AI results (updated monthly, no duplicates)
+- `upsell_config`: Single metaobject that stores all upsell configurations (updated monthly, no duplicates)

 ## 🎯 How It Works